Germain Sanou

-Moussa Germain Sanou (born 26 May 1992) is a Burkinabé professional footballer who plays as a goalkeeper for Championnat National club Paris 13 Atletico.
+Moussa Germain Sanou (born 26 May 1992) is a Burkinabé professional footballer who plays as a goalkeeper.

 Club career

 Sanou has played in Burkino Faso for Centre Saint-Étienne Bobo, and in France for Saint-Étienne B, Drancy, Beauvais, and Paris 13 Atletico.

 International career

 He played at the 2009 African U-17 Championship and the 2009 FIFA U-17 World Cup, and made his senior international debut for Burkina Faso in 2010.
 He was selected as part of Burkina Faso's preliminary squad for the 2015 Africa Cup of Nations.